 It takes an established, mostly accepted (beyond a few in the low-carb space) physiological fact (i.e., thermodynamics and energy balance) and turns it into a monolithic explanation and solution to any question of nutrition, diet, and health.

 It is often predicated upon the most mind-numbing of Fitness Bro Logic: “Well, in case you haven’t noticed, Mr. Scientist, there is an epidemic of obesity and overconsumption of processed foods, ergo the solution is a diet of personal responsibility, nutrient-dense meat, and a calorie [fucking] deficit.”

 It’s a paradigm that seems determined to view everything through the lens of ‘adherence’, as if the entire population is enrolled in one big giant weight loss intervention.
-Any considerations of nutrition, health, or wider social, economic, and environmental factors become relegated to mere sideshow events, rather than primary determinants.
+Any considerations of nutrition, health, or wider social, economic, and environmental factors become relegated to mere sideshow events, often viewed through the lens of concepts like ‘personal responsibility’ and/or ‘willpower’.
 It deliberately seeks to downplay any – literally any – evidence associating diet, foods, or specific nutrients, with adverse health outcomes.
-“Doesn’t matter if you’re shredded and track macros, Bro”.

 I realise I am taking a broad aim at the fitness industry, so I must begin with the #notallPTs caveat.
 And this is not a token caveat, there are plenty of people in the fitness industry who are strong voices for science, embrace nuance and complexity, and have as much disdain and frustration for some of the narratives, CFD merely one of several, that are ubiquitous in the fitness space.
 To distinguish, I’ll refer to the more moronic side of the industry as the ‘BroSpace’.